 A small castle was erected on a rock of 20 meters high.
 It was built of stone and probably occupied the entire area of the rock.
 On the north side, a semicircular tower stood, connected by a wall with a guard room.
 You could get inside using ropes and ladders.
 Around the rocks, most probably was located the economic outer bailey.

-The only remaining part of the watchtower is a fragment of a stone wall of 4,5 meters long and 0,6 meters wide.
+The only remaining part of the watchtower is a fragment of a stone wall of 4,5 meters long and 0,6 meters wide, and therefore difficult to get.
+Admission to the castle relics is free.